Michaelpalacce/ansible-kubernetes-cluster/README.md

 Ansible playbook that is used to setup a kubernetes cluster.

+This will just init the cluster and it will copy the join commands for workers and for masters.
+This role will also setup a CNI according to `setup_cni`.

+Can be used to generate join commands when there is already a cluster running.

 # Dependencies

 `michaelpalacce.kubernetes_preflight` Used to get all the binaries before setting the cluster up